 The Clinical Psychology PhD and PsyD programs at Alliant International University’s California School of Professional Psychology (CSPP) offer extensive training in lesbian, gay, bisexual, and transgender (LGBT) psychology.
 The 5-year PhD program emphasizes clinical practice and research training equally whereas the 4-year PsyD (Doctor of Psychology) program primarily emphasizes clinical practice.
 Both programs prepare students for licensure as psychologists in California and throughout the U.S. These programs are fully accredited by the American Psychological Association (APA) and Alliant International University is fully accredited by the Western Association of Schools and Colleges (WASC).

-The two-year master’s programs in Couple and Family Therapy and in Clinical Counseling prepare students to enter these fields and obtain their respective licenses in California and throughout the U.S. The Couple and Family Therapy program is accredited by the Commission on Accreditation of Marriage and Family Therapy Education, of the American Association for Marriage & Family Therapy (AAMFT).
+The two-year master’s programs in Marital and Family Therapy and in Clinical Counseling prepare students to enter these fields and obtain their respective licenses in California and throughout the U.S. The Marital and Family Therapy program is accredited by the Commission on Accreditation of Marriage and Family Therapy Education, of the American Association for Marriage & Family Therapy (AAMFT).

 The above graduate programs have many core and adjunct faculty members whose primary areas of scholarship and practice are in LGBT mental health.
 LGBT graduate student associations on the campuses provide support and welcome new students.